diaba/diaba/README.md

 - 🌱 I’m currently looking for a fulltime job related FullStack development with Spring Boot, Postgres, Angular and UI/UX design.
 - 📫 How to reach me ...

-- 👨‍💻 All of my projects are available at [https://diaba.github.io/portfolio/](https://diaba.github.io/portfolio/)
+- 👨‍💻 All of my key projects are available at [https://diaba.github.io/portfolio/](https://diaba.github.io/portfolio/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">